 There is an array of services associated with providing affordable housing.
 Some of those services are closely associated with housing development and were already mentioned above, such as marketing available units, determining eligibility of households, and monitoring units over time.
 Other services may include housing and credit counseling for eligible households.
 Both cities and counties possess statutory authority to engage in these services directly or to contract with private entities for their provision.
 Any payments made in exchange for these services should be in amounts that are appropriate for the public services to be received.
 Any payment in excess of the fair value of the service provided would amount to an unconstitutional gift.
 It bears repeating that the state constitution does not allow local governments to make gifts to private entities—not even to charitable nonprofit organizations (as explained in Frayda Bluestein’s post).
 Public services are typically secured through a binding written contract.

 Property Conveyance for Affordable Housing

-The topic of property conveyances for affordable housing is a separate matter that is discussed on pages 138-39 of the book Local Government Property Transactions in North Carolina.
+The topic of property conveyances for affordable housing is a separate matter that is discussed in a blog post, Conveyance of Local Government Property for Affordable Housing, and on pages 138-39 of the book Local Government Property Transactions in North Carolina.